shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 ## Future Tasks

-- Expnand Test Data for more and better coverage
+- Expand Test Data for more and better coverage
 - Add, Enable and Tets Tamil-Extended
 - Add other ancient scripts Besides Brahmi
 - Add and Test for Vedic Sanskrit Inputs